Existence of cohomogeneity one Einstein metrics: Examples

-\textbf{Acknowledgement.} The author would like to thank the conference organizers of ``Einstein Spaces and Special Geometry'' at the Institut Mittag-Leffler in July 2023, where part of this work was presented.
+\textbf{Acknowledgement.} The author would like to thank the organizers of the conference ``Einstein Spaces and Special Geometry'' at the Institut Mittag-Leffler in July 2023, where part of this work was presented.
 The author thanks Christoph B\"ohm, Andrew Dancer, Lorenzo Foscolo, and Claude LeBrun for insightful discussions during the conference.
+Special thanks to Christoph B\"ohm for helpful suggestions that improved the exposition and overall structure of the paper.
 The author also thanks McKenzie Wang and Xiping Zhu for valuable comments on an early draft of this paper.